Grow Your Accounting Business Online With WordPress

 Michael Alter, http://www.accountingweb.com/technology/accounting-software/tips-for-improving-your-website

-As well as providing general website improvement tips, we also recommend that you consider using the WordPress Content Management System to power your accounting business website or blog.
+As well as providing general website improvement tips, we also recommend that you consider using the WordPress Content Management System to power your accounting website or blog.

-To learn more about the benefits and advantages of using WordPress, go here:
+To learn more about the benefits and advantages of using the WordPress Content Management System, see the articles below:

-It will include services such as:
+It should include services such as:

-- Taxation – preparing, planning, reviewing, auditing, advising, problem resolution
+- Taxation – preparing, planning, reviewing, auditing, advice, problem resolution

 - Investment strategies